ErpNetDocs/tech/modules/projects/ai/ingest.md

 ### 3.5.
 Validation and safety checks

-Before creating the purchase invoice in ERP.net, Ingest AI performs several checks:
+Before creating the purchase invoice in @@name, Ingest AI performs several checks:

 1. **Recipient company check**
-   - Ensures that the **customer on the invoice equals the current enterprise company** in ERP.net.
+   - Ensures that the **customer on the invoice equals the current enterprise company** in @@name.
    - If there is a mismatch, import is stopped with a clear error message.

 2. **Duplicate invoice check**